 - sleeping at too high of an altitude

 Children are especially vulnerable, and can experience high altitude pulmonary edema (HAPE) and high altitude cerebral edema (HACE) below 2,500 metres (8,000 feet).
-Men are 5 times more likely than women to develop HAPE, but acute mountain sickness (AMS) and HACE affect men and women equally.
+Limited evidence seems to suggest men may be affected by HAPE more than women , but acute mountain sickness (AMS) and HACE affect men and women equally.
 If someone has had altitude sickness before, they have a 3 times greater risk.
 If someone usually lives below 3,000 metres, they are at more than 3 times the risk of those who reside at higher altitudes.
 However, if someone lives at a high altitude, an increased risk can develop even after a brief stay at lower elevations.
 Being in better physical condition does not protect you against altitude sickness.

 Symptoms and Complications

-The most common form of altitude sickness is acute mountain sickness (AMS), which can begin at elevations as low as 2,000 metres (6,500 feet).
+The most common form of altitude sickness is acute mountain sickness (AMS), which usually begins at elevations as low as 2,500 metres (8,000 feet).
 If AMS develops at any elevation, it causes tiredness and nausea.
 It can also cause swelling of the face and hands, difficulty sleeping, dizziness, and severe headaches.
 Symptoms will generally develop 6 to 10 hours after ascending to a high altitude.
 Exercise tends to make symptoms worse; however, some experts believe moderate exercise on the day of arrival will help the body acclimatize more quickly.
 AMS is rarely fatal.
 If someone with AMS remains at a high altitude, it will often disappear after a few days when the body adjusts to the higher elevation.

 However, AMS can be a warning sign of high altitude cerebral edema (HACE).
 HACE causes swelling in the brain that can result in coma and death within hours.
 Early signs of HACE include severe headache, confusion, drowsiness, and hallucinations, as well as staggering or stumbling.
 A person with HACE must descend to a lower altitude immediately to prevent serious consequences.